maksimKorzh/chesskelet-js/README.md

 # Known issues
 Most quirks come with so called 1.5 ply search, it would move a pawn away if under attack even if exposing king to check.
-It may leave king in check due to the same reason.
+It may also leave king in check to avoid loosing material.